huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 > _“I learned that by constantly doing things that are hard and making myself uncomfortable, I improve my ability to handle obstacles.
 I get comfortable being uncomfortable—and that’s real mental toughness.” ― Jesse Itzler, [Living with a SEAL: 31 Days Training with the Toughest Man on the Planet](https://www.goodreads.com/work/quotes/44751808)_

 > _“We must all suffer from one of two pains: the pain of [discipline](discipline-equals-freedom.md) or the pain of regret.
 The difference is [discipline](discipline-equals-freedom.md) weighs ounces while regret weighs tons.” — Jim Rohn_

+> _“Growth is painful.
+Change is painful.
+But nothing is as painful as staying stuck somewhere you don’t belong.” — Mandy Hale_

 ---